betaflight/betaflight/docs/LedStrip.md

 Configure the LEDs using the `led` command.

-The `led` command takes either zero or two arguments - an zero-based led number and a pair of coordinates, direction flags and mode flags.
+The `led` command takes either zero or two arguments - an zero-based led number and a sequence which indicates pair of coordinates, direction flags and mode flags and a color.

 If used with zero arguments it prints out the led configuration which can be copied for future reference.

-Each led is configured using the following template: `x,y:ddd:mmm`
+Each led is configured using the following template: `x,y:ddd:mmm:cc`

 `x` and `y` are grid coordinates of a 0 based 16x16 grid, north west is 0,0, south east is 15,15 `ddd` specifies the directions, since an led can face in any direction it can have multiple directions.
 Directions are: